hyperb1iss/cosmosys/README.md

 ## 🛰️ Contributing

-We welcome contributions to StarForge!
+We welcome contributions to Cosmosys!
 Please check out our [Contributing Guide](CONTRIBUTING.md) for more information on how to get started.

 ## 📜 License

-StarForge is released under the Apache License 2.0.
+Cosmosys is released under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more details.

 ## 🌠 Acknowledgements

-StarForge was inspired by the vastness of the cosmos and the desire to make software releases as smooth as the motion of celestial bodies.
+Cosmosys was inspired by the vastness of the cosmos and the desire to make software releases as smooth as the motion of celestial bodies.
 We thank all the stars in the open-source community for their guidance and inspiration.

 ---